GoogleCloudPlatform/community/tutorials/influxdb-google-data-studio/index.md

 ## Configure an InfluxDB task to downsample source data

-The following steps show how to define a new task to downsample the disk usage metrics into a new bucket.

 We recommend using aggregated source data to avoid performance issues in the Data Studio UI.

+The steps in this section show how to define a new task to downsample the disk usage metrics into a new bucket.

 InfluxDB uses the [Flux functional data scripting language](https://docs.influxdata.com/influxdb/v2.0/process-data/common-tasks/downsample-data/) to create data aggregation tasks.